p13tarunkk/p13tarunkk.github.io/_posts/2021-07-09-Product_Case.md

  #Select a combination of features for your MVP and describe each to build an overall picture of the recommended product</i>

 <u>Tradeoffs/Risks</u><br>
 Highlight pros/cons and the risks of the recommended solution.
 Think of the edge-cases and negative user flows.
 In real world, the biggest risk for any new product is the lack of data and customer research.
-E.g. while building product for kids, adults should also be able to use the product in regular ways or what if some people trick the system/user flow or don't find it interesting
+E.g. while building product for kids, adults should also be able to use the product in regular ways or what if some people trick the system/user flow or don't find it interesting.  <br>
+For e.g. Adding new features to an existing App can negatively impact the app size, consume more bandwidth & slows down the user in terms of experience.
+Churn rate, un-installs, overall session time, NPS and usage of another feature can get negatively impacted if the App feature is disliked by users.

 	KEY TRADEOFFS :-
 	Cannibalization, customer satisfaction, overuse, safety, integrity, privacy,